How to Choose the Best Baby Formula Series: Baby formula = The ultimate multi-vitamin

 Amount of Iron in Baby Formula:

 There is A LOT of iron in US baby formulas.
-Low-Iron formulas used to be “a thing”, but now there are only a few types and they are very hard to find.
-In general, all main baby formulas in the US have similarly high amounts of iron.
+Low-Iron formulas used to be “a thing”, but now they are basically impossible to find.
+In general, most main baby formulas in the US have similarly high amounts of iron.
 The usual concentration is 1.8 mg of iron (per 100 calories of formula).
 The reason I bring this up is … Iron is often overlooked as a possible reason baby’s don’t tolerate a formula well.
 In large amounts, iron can cause stomach-upset, constipation particularly.
 Remember those horse-pill prenatals and how they made you feel nauseous?
 Well, that was because of all the iron.
 I have found that some babies seem particularly sensitive to the high concentrations of iron in formula.
-Constipation is a common symptom.
+Constipation is a common symptom (in my opinion).

 The last thing to know about baby formula iron is: